realworldocaml/book/book/data-serialization/README.md

 This trick of overriding an existing function definition with a new one is perfectly acceptable in OCaml.
-Since `t_of_sexp` is defined with an ordinary `let` rather than a `let rec`, the call to the `t_of_sexp` goes to the Sexplib-generated version of the function, rather than being a recursive call.
+Since `t_of_sexp` is defined with an ordinary `let` rather than a `let rec`, the call to the `t_of_sexp` goes to the derived version of the function, rather than being a recursive call.

-Note that we could also have reasonably decided to check the ordering invariant, and throw an exception if it was violated.
-In any case, the test we ran before now produces a more consistent answer.
+Note that, rather than fixing up the invariant, we could reasonably have decided to throw an exception if it was violated.
+In any case, the approach we took means that rerunning our test produces a more consistent and sensible result.

 ```ocaml file=examples/correct/test_interval_override_of_sexp/test_interval.ml,part=of_sexp
 let%expect_test "test (range 6 3)" =